givingwu/micro-frontend/README.md

 # micro-frontend
-✨🌟✨ A micro-service resolution for frontend, very light and simple, use it only need to learn 3 APIs in 3 minutes.
+✨🌟✨ A micro-service solution for frontend, use it only need to learn 3 APIs in 3 minutes.

 ## Usage